-Memorial is committed to strengthening Indigenous research, including establishing methods to ensure appropriate consultation and engagement with Indigenous communities and government leaders prior to and during the initial stages of research on both community-identified and outside researcher-led initiatives.
+Memorial is committed to strengthening Indigenous research, including establishing methods to ensure appropriate consultation and engagement with Indigenous communities, NGOs and government leaders prior to and during the initial stages of research on both community-identified and outside researcher-led initiatives.

-The resources on this webpage focus on research with, by, for, and on Indigenous peoples that emphasizes engagement based on understanding and respect.
+The resources on this webpage focus on research with, by and for Indigenous peoples that emphasizes engagement based on understanding and respect.
 At the same time, we work to move beyond individual respect and understanding towards structural, ideological, institutional, and methodological change.
-We follow Canada’s Truth and Reconciliation Commission, the United Nations Declaration of the Rights of Indigenous Peoples, Inuit Tapiriit Kanatami’s National Inuit Strategy on Research, Memorial’s own Office of Aboriginal Affairs’ Indigenization consultations and other Indigenous-led directives to guide us through these changes.
+We take our lead from Canada’s Truth and Reconciliation Commission, the United Nations Declaration of the Rights of Indigenous Peoples, Inuit Tapiriit Kanatami’s National Inuit Strategy on Research, University Canada’s Twelve Principles for Indigenous Education (of which Memorial is a signatory), the Ethical Principles for the Conduct of Research in the North, Memorial’s own Office of Indigenous Affairs’ Indigenization Strategy and other Indigenous-led directives to guide us through these changes.

 - Memorial's new Policy on Research Impacting Indigenous Groups

 - For researchers: Doing Indigenous research in a good way

 - Primer on Indigenous Peoples and protocols in Newfoundland and Labrador

 - Research FAQs for Indigenous groups, governments and Nations